ChadNeald/factor_funding/readme.md

 Author: Chad Neald

 FACTOR is the Foundation Assisting Canadian Talent on Recordings.
 Every year Canadian music organizations and artists apply to receive one of the many grants available through FACTOR.
 This is a brief investigation into the money allocated during the 2019-2020 and 2020-2021 fiscal years.

-Python is used to process the data while Tableau is used to visualize the data and present the findigs.
+Python is used to process the data while Tableau is used to visualize the data and present the findings.

 The final results of this investigation are presented in a public Tableau story available [here](https://public.tableau.com/app/profile/chad6383/viz/FACTORFundingChadN/FACTORStory).